 Discovering UC (MLTI-1075) is a 3 credit hour course designed to help first-year exploratory students choose their best-fit major.
 In this class, students are given the opportunity to explore all majors, programs, and services offered at UC with step by step guidance from exploratory advisors who serve as the instructors of this course.
 MLTI-1075 is available in both the fall and spring semesters (with a service learning component offered during the spring semester).

-Exploratory students may meet with a UC student (a major mentor) in a declared major to find out more about that particular major.
-In this process exploratory students will get a declared student's perspective of what the major is, what it is like, how they like it, etc. Click here to apply for a major mentor.
+Exploratory students may meet with a UC student (a Major Mentor) in a declared major to find out more about that particular major.
+In this process exploratory students will get a declared student's perspective regarding what the major is, what it entails, and how they like it, etc. Click here to inquire about receiving a Major Mentor.